doteric/funpack/README.md

 yarn add -D funpack
 ```

-2. Add `funpack` to your package.json like so:
+2. Add `funpack` to your package.json, for example like so:

 ```json
 // package.json